 - Technical – Technical players prefer technique before powerful shots.
-This type of players have managed the stroke technique well.
+This type of players has managed the stroke technique well.
 They are mostly professional or very active players.

 - Universal – Combination of attacking and technical style.
 The player uses the whole playing area and the racquet should have a balance point in the centre.